Skip to main content

 Quick Summary

-WCP is a member-supported playgroup for families with children from birth through Pre-K. Caregivers always stay.
-You can try a visit first, and snack is included, so your first time can be simple and low-pressure.
+WCP is a member-supported co-op playgroup for families with children from birth through Pre-K. Caregivers remain with their children, families may try a visit before joining, and this overview explains the normal meetup rhythm.

 WCP is not drop-off childcare.
-Caregivers always stay with their children.
+Caregivers remain with their children throughout the meetup.

-WCP is designed for families with children from birth through Pre-K. If an older sibling has a day off from school, they're welcome to join too.
+WCP serves families with children from birth through Pre-K. If an older sibling has a day off from school, they are welcome to join too.

 Can we try it before joining?